clubitus/audiostat/README.md

 ## Requirements to modify the program

-The program runs with python 3.9.x it wont work with another version
+The program runs with python 3.9.x it wont work with another version and the ".exe" is compiled with Pyinstaller

 here's a list of all libraries used :